-2.2.2.2 Prepare and Collect Ballots
+2.3.2.2 Prepare and Collect Ballots

-The Selection Committee shall prepare a Ballot Form with the names of the men that meet the Nomination criteria and consent to being considered by the church, arrange for ample printing of the forms, and distribute the forms together with multiple Elders Qualities Worksheets (insofar as practicable, to each church member).
-The Committee shall make provisions for receiving completed ballots and securely keeping them in a locked ballot box(es).
+The Selection Committee shall prepare electronic and paper ballots with the names of the men that meet the Nomination criteria and consent to being considered by the church, arrange for ample printing of the forms, and distribute the ballots (electronic and hardcopy) together with multiple Elders Qualities Worksheets (insofar as practicable, to each church member).
+The Committee shall make provisions for receiving and securing completed ballots and securely keeping them paper ballots in a locked ballot box(es).

-2.2.2.3 Tally Ballots
+2.3.2.3 Tally Ballots

-At the end of the time allotted for balloting, the Committee (at minimum Selection Committee Chair plus one Selection Committee member) shall open the ballot box(es) and tally the results.
+At the end of the time allotted for balloting, the Selection Committee Chair plus at least one Selection Committee member shall open the ballot box(es) and tally the electronic and paper ballots.